poyea/grimoire/coding/two-pointers.typ

 // add    esi, ecx  ; l += less
 ```

-*Tradeoff:* Eliminates branch mispredicts but introduces data dependencies.
-Only beneficial if branches are unpredictable (random data).
+*Tradeoff:* Eliminates branch mispredictions (which cost approximately 15-20 cycles each when they occur) but introduces data dependencies through CMOV instructions.
+Data dependencies force the CPU to wait for previous operations to complete before executing dependent instructions, reducing instruction-level parallelism.#footnote[Instruction-level parallelism (ILP) is the CPU's ability to execute multiple instructions simultaneously using techniques like out-of-order execution and multiple execution units.
+Data dependencies limit ILP because dependent instructions must wait for their operands.]
+This approach is only beneficial when branches are unpredictable (such as with random data), where the cost of frequent mispredictions outweighs the serialization penalty.

 == 3Sum Optimization - Hash Set Alternative